ConvergenceDesignLab/react-demo/README.md

 # React Demo

 This project was created with [Create React App](https://github.com/facebook/create-react-app).
+The purpose of the demo was to introduce React, components, props, state and routing.
+See [agenda notes](https://docs.google.com/document/d/1yclrulCeopOqW-WhYGVPGHQdTIkh9ESXHJPkXb2X3cQ/edit).

 ## Installing